ProsperasTeam/sdk-dist/README.md

 -	Userid:  Integer user ID from the User object returned at login or registration.
 -	Token:  JWT token returned from Login
 ### Returns:
--	Array of Consents:
+Array of Consents:
-o	userid:  Integer user ID from the User object returned at login or registration. o	consenttype: integer/enum representing the type of consent granted or denied.
+-	userid:  Integer user ID from the User object returned at login or registration.
+-	consenttype: integer/enum representing the type of consent granted or denied.
 Enum values are:
-	0 = location
+  - 0 = location
-	1 = SMS logs
+  - 1 = SMS logs
-	2 = Phone logs
+  - 2 = Phone logs
-	3 = Phone Info
+  - 3 = Phone Info
-	4 = Installed Apps
+  - 4 = Installed Apps
-	5 = Contacts
+  - 5 = Contacts
-	6 = Data Usage
+  - 6 = Data Usage
-	7 = App Usage
+  - 7 = App Usage
-o	granted: The date and time at which the consent was granted.
-Null if permission is denied. o	denied: The date and time at which the consent was denied.
+-	granted: The date and time at which the consent was granted.
+Null if permission is denied.
+-	denied: The date and time at which the consent was denied.
 Null if permission is granted.
 ## GetOfferData
 Function to get the data related to the offer campaign to which the user is responding.
 The function takes an Offer code, which is a unique string associated with the campaign, and returns the particular campaign’s initiation data.
 ### Parameters: